 - Fumbling in the Dark serves as a normal level as opposed to a hidden one, likely due to the lack of functional Cortex bonus rounds, which meant the concept of hidden levels and keys did not exist at this point.

 Additionally, the prototype features the infamous unused level Stormy Ascent as the penultimate level of the game.
 Whole Hog and Castle Machinery are also exempt in the prototype because, as previously mentioned, the Cortex bonus rounds (and therefore the key which would have unlocked Whole Hog) were not yet developed.
-The presence of one level on the prototype map (situated between Fumbling in the Dark and Stormy Ascent), which crashes if one tries accessing it, does not appear to target any level.

 N. Sanity Beach